D7oMxB52/fina_finall_file_sept_challange_1/README.md

 # fina_finall_file_sept_challange_1
-soving github action issue. thank you rmit
+solving github action issue. thank you rmit

 like of the video explaining controller methods